What is Customer Engineering?

 The relationship between product and customer engineering is a question of context management.
 At any moment, all products have dozens of feature requests and hundreds of bugs.
 Trust me, I worked at Sentry.
 Building any individual feature or fixing any bugs doesn’t matter.
 Fixing bugs hit by hundreds or thousands of users doesn’t matter.
 Addressing user pain matters and that requires talking to users.

-The primary responsibility of customer engineering is to provide the context necessary for product engineering to triage and immediate begin work on issues.
+The primary responsibility of customer engineering is to give product engineering enough context to start immediately.
 For feature requests, deliver a concrete customer use case.
 For bug fixes, a repro case.
-For both, a discrete list of customers that will are or will be impacted.
+For both, a discrete list of customers that are or will be impacted.

 The threshold is context.
 Product engineering has the product context: stability, uptime, technical debt, design, etc. Customer engineering has customer context: for each customer, what are they using the product for, what features are they using, what is the state of the relationship, etc.